Size12-14 inches (30-36 cm) long

 - Females lay one or two cream-colored or pale bluish-green eggs with grey and brown spots.

 - Both males and females incubate eggs for a total of 26-32 days.

 - “Least Concern” on the IUCN Red List.

 - Member of the auk family, Alcidae.

-- Juveniles leave nest 29-54 days after hatching.
+- Juveniles leave the nest 29-54 days after hatching.

-- Pigeon guillemots in the northernmost parts of range move south in winter to edge of pack ice.
-Birds in the central part of range typically remain in that region.
-Birds in the southernmost part of range may migrate north after breeding.
+- Pigeon guillemots in the northernmost parts of their range move south in winter to the edge of pack ice.
+Birds in the central part of their range typically remain in that region.
+Birds in the southernmost part of their range may migrate north after breeding.

-- Oldest recorded pigeon guillemot was at least 15 years old.
+- The oldest recorded pigeon guillemot was at least 15 years old.